svendahlstrand/plugin-reply-by-email/README.md

 # ✍️ Reply by email for Micro.blog

-Let readers reply to your posts using their default email app.
+Let readers reply to your blog posts using their default email app.

 ![](./docs/screenshots.png)

-> Your blog posts get a **Reply by email** link.
+> Your blog posts get a **Reply by email** link with this nifty plug-in.
 The reader's default email app opens in compose view when they tap that link; your email address and a subject line are already filled in.

-To get updates on this project, [follow @sod on Micro.blog](https://micro.blog/sod).
+To get updates on this plug-in, [follow @sod on Micro.blog](https://micro.blog/sod).

 ## Bells and whistles